Who Was Ruth Bader Ginsburg?

-In 1980 President Jimmy Carter appointed Ginsburg to the U.S. Court of Appeals for the District of Columbia.
-She served there until she was appointed to the U.S. Supreme Court in 1993 by President Bill Clinton, selected to fill the seat vacated by Justice Byron White.
+In 1980 President Carter appointed Ginsburg to the U.S. Court of Appeals for the District of Columbia.
+She served there until she was appointed to the U.S. Supreme Court in 1993 by President Clinton, selected to fill the seat vacated by Justice Byron White.
 President Clinton wanted a replacement with the intellect and political skills to deal with the more conservative members of the Court.

 The Senate Judiciary Committee hearings were unusually friendly, despite frustration expressed by some senators over Ginsburg's evasive answers to hypothetical situations.
 Several expressed concern over how she could transition from social advocate to Supreme Court Justice.
 In the end, she was easily confirmed by the Senate, 96–3.

-As a judge, Ginsburg favors caution, moderation and restraint.
-She is considered part of the Supreme Court's moderate-liberal bloc presenting a strong voice in favor of gender equality, the rights of workers and the separation of church and state.
+As a judge, Ginsburg favored caution, moderation and restraint.
+She was considered part of the Supreme Court's moderate-liberal bloc presenting a strong voice in favor of gender equality, the rights of workers and the separation of church and state.
 In 1996 Ginsburg wrote the Supreme Court's landmark decision in United States v.
 Virginia, which held that the state-supported Virginia Military Institute could not refuse to admit women.
 In 1999 she won the American Bar Association's Thurgood Marshall Award for her contributions to gender equality and civil rights.